-The following terms are used in the Configurator to describe the equipment in a climate system:
+- Terms The following terms are used in the Configurator to describe the equipment in a climate system:

 - Communication Device: The method the g! software uses to communicate with an external device, including information about the connection type and protocol.
-In the overview diagram, the communication device uses one of the built-in COM ports on the ELAN controller. - Thermostat: The physical thermostat which can control heating, cooling, or fans. - Heating/Cooling (HVAC) Unit: The HVAC equipment as seen by the thermostat.
-From the g! software's perspective, there are only three aspects of the Heating /Cooling Unit that are important: - o Heating control - o Cooling control - o Fan control
+In the overview diagram, the communication device uses one of the built-in COM ports on the ELAN controller.

+- Thermostat: The physical thermostat which can control heating, cooling, or fans.

+- Heating/Cooling (HVAC) Unit: The HVAC equipment as seen by the thermostat.
+From the g! software's perspective, there are only three aspects of the Heating /Cooling Unit that are important:

+- Heating control

+- Cooling control

+- Fan control

-To integrate a climate system:
+- How-to To integrate a climate system:

 - Add the Communication Device

 - Add and configure Heating/Cooling Units

 - Discover and configure the Thermostats

 - Configure Schedules (optional)